Yeast Infection ICD-10-CM Codes

 Here are the most commonly used ICD-10-CM Codes for Yeast Infections:

 • B37.9 - Candidiasis, unspecified: This is a general code for yeast infections caused by the Candida fungus without specifying the affected area.
+It applies when candidiasis spreads to multiple mucous membranes or superficial sites.

-Which Yeast Infection ICD codes are Billable?
+Which yeast infection ICD codes are billable?

 • B37.9 - Yes